 Sec.
-3. Nominations and election of Province Officers shall occur according to the following procedures and will go into effect following the conclusion of the 2017 Gulf Coast Province Winter Assembly:
+3. Nominations and election of Province Officers shall occur according to the following procedures:

-i.
-Nomination of Province Officers shall begin at least 60 days prior to the actual business meeting date of the Winter Assembly.
-Election of Province Officers shall occur at the Winter Province Assembly; installation shall be upon the same day as the election.
+Sub sec A. Nomination of Province Officers shall begin at least sixty (60) days prior to the Winter Assembly.
+Election of Province Officers shall occur at the Winter Province Assembly and installation shall be on the same day as the election.

-ii.
-Any chapter may nominate for all of the Province Officers via the official Province Officer Nomination Form and shall forward said form at least 30 days prior to the actual business meeting date of the Winter Assembly.

-iii.
-The Satrap or Vice Satrap will confirm receipt of the nomination within 3 business days of receiving the nomination.
-The Satrap or Vice Satrap shall notify each member of the office for which they have been nominated and said nominee will have 3 business days to respond whether they accept or decline the nomination.
-The nominee will then be reviewed by the Elections Committee and Satrap to determine eligibility of said nominee.
-Once approved by the Elections Committee and Satrap, the nominee will then be a candidate for their nominated office.

-iv.
-Upon the close of the nomination period, the Satrap or Vice Satrap will forward all nominations to the Elections Committee to complete the credentialing process for all candidates and provide a report to the Satrap of eligible candidates within 5 business days.
-Any nominee found to be ineligible for office will be contacted by the Satrap within 2 business days as to the reasoning of ineligibility and will have 2 business days to submit documentation challenging the ineligibility to the Elections Committee.
-The Elections Committee will provide a final ruling on eligibility to the Satrap within 2 business days of receiving the documentation.
+Sub sec B. Chapters may nominate candidates for office using the Province Officer Nomination Form and shall forward said form to the Satrap at least thirty (30) days prior to the Winter Assembly.
+The Satrap or Vice Satrap will confirm receipt of the nomination form within three (3) business days.
+Each member shall be notified of the office for which they have been nominated and shall have three (3) business days to accept or decline the nomination.
+The nominee will then be reviewed by the Elections Committee.
+Once approved by the Elections Committee, a nominee will then be a candidate for office.
+Upon the close of the nomination period, the Elections Committee is to complete the credentialing process for all candidates and provide a report to the Satrap of eligible candidates within five (5) business days.
+Any nominee found to be ineligible for office will be contacted by the Satrap within two (2) business days and will have two (2) business days to submit documentation, to the Elections Committee, challenging the ineligibility.
+The Elections Committee will provide a final ruling on eligibility to the Satrap within two (2) business days of receiving documentation.
 The Satrap will contact the nominee with the final ruling.

-v.
 All nominations shall be made in the above manner except when at the time of balloting: all nominees, or all but one (1) nominee for any office withdraw, or any nominee for any office is elected to another office, or the nominee is a previously approved candidate that has not yet been elected to a position at that Winter Assembly.
 In such instances, and no other, nominations may be made from the floor of the Assembly, with all such nominees being present.

-vi.
-To be eligible for nominations as a Province Officer, a person must be a member in good standing of a chapter within the province and have paid Collegiate or Graduate assessment dues for the year including the Province Assembly.
+Sub sec C. To be eligible for nomination as a Province Officer, a Brother must be a member in good standing of a chapter within the Province and have paid Collegiate or Graduate assessment dues for the year including the Province Assembly.
 Collegiate candidates for office must not be on academic probation as defined by their college/school of pharmacy.

-vii.
-The eligible candidates for office should submit a short biography to the current Gulf Coast Province Historian no later than 14 days prior to the start of the business meeting date of the Winter Assembly.
-The Province Historian will display nominee biographies under the official Gulf Coast Province website under a subsection appropriate for such biographies, for a period of no less than 5 business days.
-Late submissions shall not be accepted for publication of the Gulf Coast Province website.
-Biographies will be read at the respective Winter Assembly by the Elections Committee prior to voting.

-viii.
-Voting shall be by secret ballot with a simple majority needed to elect.
-Candidates shall be present in person in order to be balloted on.
-Emergency situations may be requested and determined at the discretion of the Elections Committee and Satrap.
+Eligible candidates for office shall submit a short biography to the Historian no later than fourteen (14) days prior to the start of the Winter Assembly.
+The Province Historian will display nominee biographies on the Gulf Coast Province website under a subsection appropriate for such biographies, for a period of no less than five (5) business days.
+Late submissions shall not be accepted for publication on the Gulf Coast Province website.
+Biographies will be read at the respective Winter Assembly by the Elections Committee prior to voting.Candidates must be present in person in order to be balloted on.
+Emergency situations may be requested and determined at the discretion of the Elections Committee.